 Contract language is one of the most complex and important tools of International Trade.
 As in any complex and sophisticated business, small changes in wording can have major impacts on all aspects of a business agreement.

-Definition of the identical word often differ from industry to industry.
+Definition of the identical word often differs from industry to industry.
 This is especially true of global trade, where a fundamental phrase such as “delivery” can mean radically different contractual obligation in the business than in the rest of the world.

 For business terminology to be effective, phrases must retain the same definitions throughout the industry.
 That is why the International Chamber of Commerce created “INCOTERMS” in 1936.
 INCOTERMS are designed to create a bridge between different members of the industry by acting as a uniform language they can use.